 The points and lines forms therefore also play a key role in navigating the network.

-Transferred to a net, the lines represent the cables, ducts and trenches.
+Transferred to a net, the lines represent the cables, ducts and segments.
 The lines can be drawn with their own geometries.
-This can then be seen in the illustration and can be selected there.
+This can then be seen in the graphic and can be selected there.

 Points are the closures and terminators for cables, and the fittings and duct terminators for ducts.